Grants for Low Income Seniors and Those with Disabilities

 Often friends and/or family can come to the rescue, but often there is no help available.

-ElderPet has a No-Interest Loan Program for situations like this for responsible pet owners.
+ElderPet has a Grant Program for situations like this for responsible pet owners.
 Pet owners who wish to look into this program should do the following:

 1. Take the pet to a veterinarian for examination and probable diagnosis.
 The owner is expected to make arrangements and pay for this initial visit.